Everybody knows the P75 is better right?

 There is the same amount of RAM, save graphics – S3 Vision 868 PCI, standard Intel (neither slow nor aggressive) timings.
 Is 9 extra internal MHz enough to maintain P75’s lead when considering 16 MHz less on the bus and slower PCI?

 The results confirm the expectation that the P75 stripped of its main advantage – the superior chipset – it is outperformed by the older P66 part.
 The P54C platform needs to go up one CPU class to P90 to re-establish the lead.

 Sure, chosen benchmarks are all of mixed type (CPU, Mem, Graphics) load.
-There is no pure-CPU workload where more megahertz should win.
-However, that was just the case back in days.
-Saving for the synthetic benchmarks most application software was showing more balanced load patterns where memory, cache and I/O played a major role.
+There is no pure-CPU workload where more megahertz would win.
+However, that was just the case back in those days.
+Saving for the synthetic benchmarks most application software was showing more balanced load patterns where memory, cache and I/O played a part.